AlistairTomori1/ride-share/docs/REFLECTION.md

 ## Final Thoughts

 Overall, we think this project was a good example of how data structures, algorithms, simulation logic, and software development practices all connect.
-The final system is much more complete than what we started with, and the biggest progress was not just adding features.
-It was learning how to organize the system, debug it under stress, and improve it in ways that actually mattered.
+The final system is much more complete than what we started with, and the biggest progress was from learning how to organize the system, debug it under stress, and improve it in ways that make it realistic.

-The final version shows the linked-list requirement clearly, but it also shows the bigger ideas behind the course: modular design, algorithm analysis, performance tradeoffs, and iterative improvement.
-That is what we think makes the project a strong final submission.
+The final version shows the linked-list requirement clearly, as well as the bigger ideas behind the course: modular design, algorithm analysis, performance tradeoffs, and iterative improvement.
+That is what we think makes the project a very good final submission.